wannn-one/hand-gesture-control-solenoid/README.md

 ### 11.1.
 Core Dependencies (`requirements.txt`)

 *   `tensorflow==2.16.1`: The primary neural network framework used for machine learning models.
+*   `face-recognition`: Library for recognizing and manipulating faces.
+*   `dlib`: A toolkit for machine learning and data analysis, required by `face-recognition`.
 *   `mediapipe`: Google's framework for on-device machine learning solutions, used for hand landmark detection.
 *   `opencv-python`: The widely used computer vision library for camera interaction and image processing.
 *   `numpy`: Fundamental package for numerical computing in Python.
 *   `pandas`: Used for data manipulation, especially for handling `dataset_landmarks.csv`.
 *   `scikit-learn`: Provides various machine learning utilities, including model training and evaluation tools.
+*   `loguru`: A library for pleasant and powerful logging.

 ### 11.2.
 Platform-Specific Dependencies